All Episodes

 Let's keep rolling here.

-Live from a Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open live Friday.
+It's open line Friday.

-So it was the great David Rosell.
+So it was the great David Roselle.

-It was it's always a challenging hearing environment environment.
+It's always a challenging hearing environment.

-And I was I don't know, I was just kind of a little in awe of where I was and what I was seeing.
+And I was, I don't know, I was just kind of a little in awe of where I was and what I was seeing.

 Open line Friday.

-We go to the phones, you can ask or talk anything you want.
+You can ask or talk anything you want.

-The uh phone number 800-282-2882, and the email address is rush at EIBNet.com.
+And the email address is rush at EIBnet.com.

-Want to go back to Boone, North Carolina.
+I want to go back to Boone, North Carolina.

 That's correct.

-And I as I was mentioning earlier, we're talking about Macs, how my Macs are better, and I don't know.
+And as I was mentioning earlier, we're talking about Macs, how my Macs are better, and I don't know.

-Yeah, now wait, what kind of computer do you have now?
+Now, wait, what kind of computer do you have now?

-Oh, I I'm PC based mostly, just because that's my family's gotten, but I'm working on getting a Mac, so that's kind of my What kind of Mac do you want?
+Oh, I'm PC-based mostly just because that's what my family's gotten, but I'm working on getting a Mac, so that's kind of my...

 Okay.

-And and and uh you you can get whatever you want.
+And you can get whatever you want.

-Uh pretend that I am a volunteer for your father, John Edwards.
+Pretend that I am a volunteer for your father, John Edwards.

 Just tell me what you want, son.